Northern Michigan Fall Colors

 Best Time to See Fall Color in Michigan

-Expect Peak Fall Colors in this area in start in early October.
+Expect Peak Fall Colors in this area in start in mid October in 2022.

 Getting to the Traverse City Area